JiaxiYuan/UdacityMachineLearningEngineer/P6_capstone/proposal.md

 The dataset is called GTSRB, known as German Traffic Sign Recognition Benchmark.
 GTSRB is a multi-class, single-image classification challenge held at the International Joint Conference on Neural Networks (IJCNN) 2011.

 The images contain one traffic sign each.
 They contain a border of 10 % around the actual traffic sign (at least 5 pixels) to allow for edge-based approaches.
 The image size vart between 15*15 to 250*250 pixels.
 Each image has an annotation which includes:
--Filename: Filename of corresponding image
+1. Filename: Filename of corresponding image
--Width: Width of the image
+2. Width: Width of the image
 -Height: Height of the image
 -ROI.x1: X-coordinate of top-left corner of traffic sign bounding box -ROI.y1: Y-coordinate of top-left corner of traffic sign bounding box